Mexico's Tailored Treasure Maps: Specific Destinations Itineraries That Actually Work

 Pacific Coast Pleasures: Where Retired Americans Go to Pretend They’re Not in America

 The Pacific Coast offers a different flavor of Mexico—one with better surfing, fewer Mayan ruins, and a peculiar concentration of Americans who spend half their conversations comparing Mexico to Arizona.
+This region represents some of the best places to go in Mexico for beach lovers and surf enthusiasts.
 Puerto Vallarta, Sayulita, and Mazatlán form the golden triangle of Mexico’s Pacific experience, each offering distinct personalities.

 November through April delivers reliably perfect 75-85F days with minimal rain, while September should be avoided unless you’re specifically collecting hurricane experiences.
 A 7-day Pacific Coast itinerary works best with 3 days in Puerto Vallarta (Old Town, not the marina hotel zone, unless all-inclusives are your religion), 2 days in Sayulita for surf lessons and hipster-watching, and 2 days in either Yelapa or San Pancho for authentic village experiences.